The Truth About Vaping content

 Almost all the harm from smoking comes from the thousands of chemicals (such as tar and carbon monoxide) contained in tobacco smoke.
 As vaping products do not contain or burn tobacco, these chemicals are either not present or are present at significantly lower levels.

 Although smoking rates are declining, the proportion of smokers in Yorkshire (15.4%) is higher than the average for England (13.9%).
-There are more than 622 000 adult smokers in Yorkshire - half will die of a smoking-related disease if they do not quit.
+There are more than 628 000 adult smokers in Yorkshire - up to 2 in 3 will die of a smoking-related disease if they do not quit.
 If all these smokers switched to vaping products, thousands of lives could be saved.

 By spreading the message that vaping and smoking are not the same, and outlining vaping’s value as a tool to quit, we can reduce the number of people in the region who are needlessly dying through smoking-related cancers.